 2. Keep them hydrated.
 It’s important to keep your dog’s water bowl topped up with cool, fresh water at all times.
-Add some ice cubes if it’s particularly hot and encourage them to drink more by raising the bowl off the floor.
+According to the RSPCA you can also add some ice cubes to their water bowl if it’s particularly hot and encourage them to drink more by raising the bowl off the floor.
 If you want to try something different, consider making some dog-friendly frozen treats.

 3. Put out the paddling pool.
 There’s nothing better than a dip in the water on a hot day and it’s no different for dogs.
 Just make sure the water’s not too deep for them.

 4. Give them ice pads.
 Wrap some ice packs in towels for them to lie against to help them cool down.
 Damp towels will also do the trick.

 5. Keep them well groomed.
 Excess fur will make it harder for your dog to cool down on a hot day.
 A trip to the grooming salon and regular brushing will help.

 6. Consider pet sun cream.
 Dogs can get sunburnt too.
 Put sun cream on their nose and the tips of their ears, as well as other exposed parts of their skin.
 Just make sure the cream you’re using is safe for pets.

 7. Keep them out of the conservatory and other hot spots.
 Temperatures can quickly rise in conservatories so keep these areas closed in hot weather to stop them wandering in.

 8. Never leave a dog in a car.
 Even when the outside temperature appears to be a reasonable level, it can get much hotter inside a car.
 You may have parked in the shade and left the windows open, but it’s still extremely dangerous for a dog.